10 tips and tricks to get the most out of your OnePlus 6

 Change the battery meter

-Not only can you pick from a circular battery meter, but you can add or remove icons from the OnePlus 6's status bar with the flip of a switch.
+Not only can you pick from a circular battery meter, but you can add or remove icons from the OnePlus 6's ($529.00 at OnePlus) status bar with the flip of a switch.

 Open Settings > Status Bar > Battery style for a few options.
 Alternatively, select Icon manager to add or remove things such as the Wi-Fi or NFC icons from your status bar.
 With the notch cutting into how much room you have to display such things, this feature comes in handy.